 Do your servers support IMAP?

-IMAP is a relatively new method of connecting to a server and reading incoming mail.
-Many modern e-mail programs support IMAP as well as the older POP3 standard.
+IMAP is a method of connecting to a server and reading incoming mail.
+All modern email programs offer IMAP as well as the older POP3 standard.
+Our servers fully support either method — it’s up to you, although we recommend IMAP in most cases.

 The two methods handle mail differently:

-- POP downloads copies of each message from the server to your computer, which then has its own separate copy of each message.
-Subsequent changes to that message on your computer don't affect the server or any other POP program reading the same mailbox.
-POP usually also immediately deletes all messages from our servers unless you take extra steps: since your computer has the only copy of the message, you need to rely on your own backups.
+- POP3 downloads copies of each message from the Inbox (only) of the server to your computer, which then keeps its own separate copy of each message.
+Subsequent changes to that message on your computer don't affect the server or any other program or device reading the same mailbox.
+POP3 usually also immediately deletes all messages from our servers unless you take extra steps: since your computer has the only copy of the message, you need to rely on your own backups.
+Even if you set up POP3 so it doesn’t delete all messages from the server, it will mark the server copy as “seen” as soon as it downloads them.

-- IMAP always leaves the messages on our servers — in fact, the server copy is the only copy, but you can have multiple IMAP connections to the server showing you that copy.
+- IMAP always leaves the messages on our servers — in fact, the server copy is the main copy.
+However, you can have multiple IMAP connections to the server showing you that copy.
 The server knows when you've read a message, deleted it, replied to it, put it into a folder, and so on.
-Any other IMAP program reading the same mailbox (including our Webmail pages, which use IMAP behind the scenes) will know about all those changes.
+Any other IMAP program or device reading the same mailbox (including our Webmail pages, which use IMAP behind the scenes) will know about all those changes.
+Most IMAP programs also keep a copy of each message so you can view previously received messages even without Internet access.
 The messages you've read are backed up using our backup system.

-The instructions we provide for POP mailboxes also apply to IMAP mailboxes.
-When you create a "POP mailbox", the mailbox on our server can actually be read using either a POP3 or IMAP connection.
+The instructions we provide for IMAP mailboxes also apply to POP3 mailboxes.
+When you create a mailbox on our servers, the mailbox can be read using either a POP3 or IMAP connection.

-To set up your mail program to use IMAP, you'd use the same server name, username, password, etc. The only changes are the connection method (choose IMAP instead of POP) and the port number of the incoming mail server (port 143 instead of port 110).
+To set up your mail program to use POP3, you’d use the same server name, username, password, etc. The only changes are the connection method (choose POP3 instead of IMAP) and the port number of the incoming mail server (port 110 instead of port 143).

 IMAP settings for particular programs